fwartner/n8n-node-lexware-fork/README.md

 1. **Add the Lexware node** to your n8n workflow
 2. **Configure credentials** using your Lexware API access token
-3. **Select a Resource**: Choose from Articles, Contacts, Invoices, Dunnings, Order Confirmations, Quotations, Voucher Lists, Vouchers, Print Layouts, Countries, or Files
+3. **Select a Resource**: Choose from 20+ available resources including Articles, Contacts, Invoices, Credit Notes, Delivery Notes, Payments, Event Subscriptions, and more
-4. **Select an Operation**: Choose from Create, Get, Get Many, Update, Delete (depending on resource)
+4. **Select an Operation**: Choose from Create, Get, Get All, Update, Delete, or specialized operations (depending on resource)
 5. **Configure parameters** based on your specific use case

 ### 💡 Pro Tips